nabam/blog/_posts/2017-09-14-ubuntu-on-xps.md

 things that require custom tweaks).
 But when you connect a display with different DPI you are getting into trouble!
 At first none of window managers supports different DPI on multiple screens.
 At all.
-Well, Gnome on Wayland support it but it's immature yet and scaling works only for Gnome apps.
+Well, Gnome on Wayland supports it but it's immature yet and scaling works only for Gnome apps.
 It means that when you launch or move something to a screen with a lower DPI it will be huge or the way around.
 OK, I'm ready for compromises, what if I downscale laptop's resolution to